oqolarte/oblong/content/project/imbentori.md

 ---
 ## Status: On-going {.statusOnGoing}

-It may or may not have been obvious, but people around my age are fond of expressing themselves on the internet.
+It may or may not have been obvious, but people my age like to express themselves on the internet.

 I was active in one platform which is still out there, on Tumblr, that you can still visit: